AdaCore/libadalang/contrib/AdaEurope2018/README.md

 Material for the Ada Europe 2018 tutorial on Libadalang
 =======================================================

-This directory holds solutions and input sources for the Libdalang tutorial that was held in Lisbon for Ada Europe 2018 (http://ae2018.di.fc.ul.pt/tutorials.html#T8).
+This directory holds solutions and input sources for the Libadalang tutorial that was held in Lisbon for Ada Europe 2018 (http://ae2018.di.fc.ul.pt/tutorials.html#T8).